Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 Remember that dogs must always be on a leash while in the national park for the safety of fellow hikers and wildlife.
 The trail is not suitable for strollers.

-How Long Does it Take to Hike the Plain of Six Glaciers Trail?
+How Long Does it Take to Hike?

-All Trails lists this hike as taking approximately four and a half hours to complete.
-Of course, this depends on your general level of fitness, hiking experience, and the amount of breaks that you take.
-Most hikers will want to plan for some time at the teahouse, as well as stopping for photo opportunities along the way.
+AllTrails lists this hike as taking approximately four and a half hours to complete.
+Of course, this depends on your general level of fitness, hiking experience, and the number of breaks you take.
+Most hikers will want to plan for some time at the teahouse and stopping for photo opportunities along the way.
+It’s best to plan for between four and five hours to complete this hike.

 Plain of Six Glaciers Extension Options

 If you hope to visit both the Plain of Six Glaciers Teahouse and the Lake Agnes Tea House, you might consider combining the two hikes and checking both locations off the list in one day.
+(Update – this is what we did the last time we hiked the Plain of Six Glaciers, and it was absolutely epic).

 Want to join a guided hike?
 Discover Banff Tours operates guided hikes through the Plain of Six Glaciers multiple times a week.

-Hikes in the Lake Louise area
+Other Hikes in the Lake Louise area

 If you are interested in exploring more hikes in the area, there are a number of options for hikes near Lake Louise.
 No matter which hike you choose, you’re guaranteed to experience epic views of what is arguably one of the most beautiful locations in Canada.